-FirstCash expanded operations to include U.K. pawn stores and reorganized from three to four reportable segments while significantly growing inventory and debt levels.
+FirstCash expanded from three to four reportable segments by adding a separate U.K. pawn segment while significantly growing inventory and debt to support business expansion.

 Inventory surged 45.6% — growing faster than typical sales pace; potential demand softening or supply chain overcorrection.